 Is HTML5 Replacing Flash?

-The recent arguments between Apple and Adobe regarding Flash support in iPhone and iPad has fueled the discussion on video on HTML5 vs. Flash.
+The recent arguments between Apple and Adobe regarding Flash support in iPhone and iPad has fueled the discussion on video using HTML5 vs. Flash.

 In this post I comment on current status of standards and browser support and whether HTML5 will replace Flash.